Am I too Old?

 Absolutely not.

-As with almost all dance forms, especially dance forms with an elite or professional level, the advice is always to start as young as you can.
+As with almost all dance forms, especially dance forms with an elite competitive or professional level, the advice is always to start as young as you can.
 Taking their first steps?
 Quick!
 Get them to a studio before it's too late!

 There's sound enough reasoning to start any activity young.
 Children are generally more physically flexible and energetic, and mentally fearless.
 They also have a lot more time on their schedule.
 If you want to get perfect turnout and oversplits, starting the process at six is going to be a lot easier than starting at forty, and the results will probably last longer even if the child quits.